yggilabs/blog/docs/_previews/greenlight.md

 <p>A very special thanks to my playtesters!</p>
 <h2 id="legal-stuff">Legal Stuff</h2>
 <p>Greenlight was created by Samuel Kelley.</p>
-<p>This work is licensed under a <a href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.</p>
+<p>This work is licensed under a <a href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.</p>
 <p>This work is based on <a href="http://www.bladesinthedark.com/">Blades in the Dark</a>, product of One Seven Design, developed and authored by John Harper, and licensed for our use under the <a href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported license</a>.</p>
 <h2 id="changelog">Changelog</h2>
 <h3 id="unreleased">Unreleased</h3>